 They crawl!
-They move by crawling about in darkness.
-Many people who have mites complain of itching or a ‘crawling’ feeling they get on the skin and this is one explanation of it.
+They move by crawling about in the darkness.
+That’s why many people who have a high population density of hair mites complain of night itching.

 “Know thy enemy, know thy self”

-But one needs to know the problem before it can be solved.
-This is often the case with mites, as for the most part they have fallen under the radar, despite a large estimation of the population carrying them.
+But anyway we need to know the problem to be able to solve it.
+This is often the case with mites, as for the most part, they have fallen under the radar despite a large estimated of their population.

-They live on oils and nutrients from our skin, mate, lay eggs, and then die within two weeks of being hatched.
-Often, both humans and their eight-legged friends can live peacefully with each other; however, when their numbers grow too high and an infestation begins, many unpleasant side effects may be experienced by the host.
+They feed on oils and nutrients from our skin and beneficial ingredients inside shampoos, creams, etc. They mate, lay eggs, and then die within two weeks of being hatched.
+Often, both humans and their eight-legged friends can live peacefully with each other; however, when their numbers grow too high, and an infestation begins, many unpleasant side effects may be experienced by the host.

-It seems that in older people, those with suppressed immune systems (caused by stress or illness), or possibly those taking antibiotics or with compromised skin faunae, can sometimes have the mite population dramatically increase and get out of control.
+It seems that in older people, those with suppressed immune systems (caused by stress or illness), or possibly those taking antibiotics or with compromised skin faunae, the mite’s population can sometimes increase dramatically.

 Warning Signs of Demodex Mite Infestation